PIK-LPJmL/lpjmlkit/vignettes/lpjml-data.md

 LPJmL Data first requires reading LPJmL input or output data into R by applying the read_io function (1).
-The returned object is of class LPJmLData (2), for which basic statistics can be calculated (3), the inner data can be modified (4), or common data formats can be exported (5).
+The returned object is of class LPJmLData (2), for which basic statistics can be calculated (3), the inner data can be modified (4), or exported (5) to common data formats.

 #### **1. 📖 Read function read_io**